edemmott/TMTtargMatlab/README.md

 * **'PEP'**          : Remove entries not meeting this PEP threshold. **Default: 1** (no filter applied).
 * **'Score'**        : Remove entries not meeting this Score threshold. **Default: 0** (no filter applied).
 * **'Intensity'**    : Remove entries not meeting this Intensity threshold. **Default: 0** (no filter applied).
+* **'RTshift'**      : Subtract this value (in minutes) from all retention times (see note). **Default: 0**.
 * **'Unique'**       : Remove entries sharing both sequence and charge state, keeping the most intense. **Default: true**.
 * **'Include'**      : Include only entries matching with accession numbers matching those provided in user-provided cell array. **Default: false**.
 * **'Exclude'**      : Exclude entries matching with accession numbers matching those provided in user-provided cell array.
 If both 'Include' and 'Exclude' options are used, 'Include' is applied first **Default: false**.

+**Note**: *'RTshift* is useful in a special case involving *MaxQuant.Live*.
+MaxQuant.Live calculates retention times based on the time since MaxQuant.Live took control of the instrument run method, not from the beginning the run method itself.
+In the special case where control is transferred to Maxquant.Live by magic-scan mid-run (e.g. 20 minutes in), this delay should be provided by the RTshift parameter to correct for this (in this example: 'RTshift', 20).

 ## Optional output arguments
 The function can optionally output the table of targets generated that is used to create the inclusion list.csv file.